RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles

-This is checked and the optimal sorting interval found. \item If more than one neighbor-list method was optimized in phase 2, make a final comparison between the phase 2-optimized sorting methods to choose the overall optimized set of parameters (generally, except close to the cross-over from one method to another, the phase 2 optimization does not change which method is chosen, and in that case the difference is small anyway). \item Run, using the optimized parameters, the same number of steps as for the baseline run to determine the overall improvement due to autotuning. \item Write the tuned parameters to a file so that repeating the simulation in the same directory with the same ``user parameters'' does not require re-tuning.
+This is checked and the optimal sorting interval found. \item If more than one neighbor-list method was optimized in phase II, make a final comparison between the phase II-optimized sorting methods to choose the overall optimized set of parameters (except close to the cross-over from one method to another, the phase II optimization does not change which method is chosen, and in that case the difference is small anyway). \item Run, using the optimized parameters, the same number of steps as for the baseline run to determine the overall improvement due to tuning. \item Write the tuned parameters to a file so that repeating the simulation in the same directory with the same ``user parameters'' does not require re-tuning.
 For this purpose, ``same user parameters'' means: same number of particles of each type, same density and temperature and potential parameters (within a tolerance), same integrator type and timestep (within tolerance), and same GPU-type.
 The actual configuration does not have to be the same.
-If there is any doubt about re-using the previously found parameters the file can just be deleted. \end{enumerate}
+If there is any doubt about re-using the previously found parameters, the file can just be deleted. \end{enumerate}